 - SAS: SAS is another great tool for non-programmers that can perform data preparation and integration of data from various sources.
 SAS tools use the SAS programming language as the base and have complex data analysis capabilities.

 - Excel: Excel is everyone’s favorite.
 Well, almost.
 Starting your data analysis journey with excel will help you get a feel of charts, filters, and other data preparation and transformation activities easier and faster.
 Excel works well in providing insights for smaller data sets and can be integrated with SQL for real-time analysis.

 - Fine Report: It is a nice drag-and-drop tool that has several options for data analysis.
 The format is similar to excel; however, the tool provides visual plug-in libraries and a variety of dashboard templates to design different types of reports.

 Excel and Tableau are the best tools for data analysis through visualization.

-Data analysis comes with its challenges, the good part being they are all solvable.
-Some challenges are:
+Data analysis comes with many challenges, but the good part is that they are all solvable.
+Common challenges that occur during data analysis are:

-- Overwhelming amounts of data: There is so much data generated every day that it is difficult to know what is required and what is not.
-This could be a challenge, however, if there is an automated system that organizes data and eliminates all the unnecessary data, this could be solved.
+- Overwhelming Amounts of Data: There is so much data generated every day that it is difficult to know what matters and what does not.
+This is a challenge whose solution is an automated system that organizes data and eliminates all the unnecessary data.

-- Visual representation of data: Representing data in the form of graphs, charts, or any visualization is easier to understand.
-However, doing this manually, for example, gathering information from various sources, then creating a report is quite slow and annoying.
-However, various tools make the life of a data analyst easier.
+- Visual Representation of Data: Representing data in the form of graphs, charts, or any other visualization is easier to understand.
+However, doing this manually (for example, gathering information from various sources, then creating a report) is quite slow and annoying.
+Thankfully, various tools are available to help with this and make the life of a data analyst easier.